-Taught by Jason E. Squire
+Professor: Jason E. Squire

 CTPR 461 Managing Television Stations and Internet Media (2 units)

 CTPR 470 Practicum in On-Screen Direction of Actors (4 units)

-CTPR 474 Documentary Production - 4 units (CNHP)*
+CTPR 474 Documentary Production (4 units)

 Students are encouraged to form pairs before class; individual students form partnerships at the beginning of the term.
-Students must come prepared with two to three documentary ideas.
-Finished films will be approximately 15 minutes in length and suitable for broadcast/festivals.
+Students must come prepared with two or three documentary ideas.
+Finished projects will be suitable for broadcast/festivals.
+Finished films will be approximately 15 minutes in length.

-Taught by Bill Yahraus
+Professor: Bill Yahraus